tobealive/docs/docs/concepts/constants.md

 # Constants

 In V, in addition to variables, you can also create constants.
-Such constants can only be declared outside of functions in the global scope.
+Such constants can only be declared outside functions in the global scope.

 Constants are declared with `const`: